 It turns out the child was suffering from ordinary grogginess due to sitting near chemicals.
 Not good.
 But not life threatening.
 The parents imposed a story onto what they saw.
 They didn't wait to collect real evidence.
 They didn't think critically about the situation.
-They ran with the supposed "realistic" version and then imposed it on a living being.At a less murderous level, Kang in On and Off encourages his boyfriend to leave his job and become an actor.
+They ran with the theoretical story and imposed it on a living being.At a less murderous level, Kang in On and Off encourages his boyfriend to leave his job and become an actor.
 He doesn't want Ahn to leave his job.
 But he has created a story in his mind of what Ahn needs without actually talking to Ahn and letting Ahn share an important proposal with him.
 When Ahn's friends trap Kang on a boat and tell him off, he rethinks the story he has created entirely on his own.

 As I state on Votaries about Elementary, true empathy is objective, not emotional.
 It asks, "What do I not know?
 What questions do I need to ask?" rather than "What label do I have to hand to construct a story?
 How do I think other people should be behaving?"